aleksplast/BinaryTranslator/README.md

 ## Goal of this project

 The goal of this project is to create JIT compiler for my language.
-We will also compare it's working speed with my CPU's working speed.
+We will also compare it's perfomance with my CPU's perfomance.

 ## Main idea

 In this [project](https://github.com/aleksplast/My-language), we wrote our own Programming language.
-It translates programm into binary code, which is then executed on our Processor emulator.
+It translates programm into binary code, which is then executed on our CPU emulator.

 Let's take a step further and try to translate our programm into **x86-64 machine code**.
 We will put it into a buffer and then execute it with the help of **mprotect**.